LauraBeatris/observability-notebook/notes/observability/4-monitoring-vs-observability.md

 > No matter how much data you have, you can't practice observability if you don't analyze and slice and dice it in real time

+With monitoring, software developers can’t fully see their systems.
 The key difference between monitoring and observability is moving from “We have to push new code to understand things" to actually "We've already added the right instrumentation to debug things that we never anticipated would be a problem when we wrote the instrumentation”